 - Do you have the courage to start now?
 We get people that make choices but do not do anything to get started.
 Half the people that made a choice drop out at this stage.
 They do not take the first step to move in the direction that they want.

 - Do you have the commitment to finish?
 You can start, but can you finish?
 This is where most people disappear.
 Very few people finish.
 People can start things, but can they see it through the end?
 Can they be there when it matters?

 MM: Why do you think that so many people drop off at that point?

-MM: Sure and there are many people that will act as "dream stealers" to avoid addressing
+MM: Sure and there are many people that will act as "dream stealers" to avoid addressing their own insecurities.

 MM: The fear prevents one from achieving their goals.